Explicit Interval Estimates for Prime Numbers: Introduction

-We obtain Theorem \ref{thm:main} by directly applying the explicit estimates (detailed in Section \ref{sec:Background_results}) and an improved smooth weight to Kadiri and Lumley's main theorem \cite[Thm.~2.7]{KadiriLumley}.
-In Section \ref{sec:backgound_theory}, we outline the smoothing method used by Kadiri and Lumley, and re-state their theorem in Theorem \ref{thm:KLMainTheorem}.
-We implement the new estimates from Section \ref{sec:backgound_theory} and define the new smooth weight in Section \ref{sec:smoothing_fn_etc}; we also show how it affects the smoothing argument.
+The explicit estimates we use are detailed in Section \ref{sec:Background_results}.
+The smoothing method is detailed in Section \ref{sec:backgound_theory}, with corresponding result Theorem \ref{thm:KLMainTheorem}.
+We implement the new explicit estimates in Section \ref{sec:smoothing_fn_etc}, and also define the new smooth weight.
+We also show how this weight affects the smoothing argument.
 Finally, we compute pairs of $(\Delta,x_0)$ in Section \ref{sec:results}, and provide some commentary on the optimisation problem.
-We also discuss avenues for future research.
+We lastly discuss avenues for future research.